The Disease, The Condition, The Treatment

 Since cobalamin is a water-soluble vitamin, excess cobalamin is excreted through the kidneys.
 Over-supplementation has never been reported to date.
 However, if there is a concurrent kidney health concern, please work with your vet before administering B12.

 Common Secondary Conditions to EPI

-- SID (small intestinal dysbiosis) formerly referred to as SIBO (small intestinal bacterial overgrowth) is present in all dogs when they are first diagnosed with EPI just because of the very nature of EPI.
-Treat with 30-45 day regimen of with antibiotics.
-Tylan or Metronidazole are the most commonly recommended antibiotics used.
+- SID (small intestinal dysbiosis) formerly referred to as SIBO (small intestinal bacterial overgrowth) is present in all dogs with EPI

 - COBALAMIN(B12) and folate depletion.
-Treat with B12 injections.
+Treat with appropriate (high dose) B12 capsules or injections.

 Once a dog is positively identified EPI with a cTLI test (a value of 2.5 or lower), it is recommended to remove the dog from all breeding programs.

-If possible, treat, stabilize then (if a puppy) re-test again with cTLI procedure to confirm it is EPI not something else.
+If possible, with puppies only, treat, stabilize then re-test again with cTLI procedure to confirm it is EPI not something else.